Deepan-Karmakar/p5.js-tutorial/Intro to DOM manipulation and events.md

+This tutorial provides a general overview to HTML and CSS, no p5.js involved.
+If you'd like to use the p5.dom library to do some of these things, check out the [beyond the canvas](https://github.com/lmccart/p5.js/wiki/Beyond-the-canvas) tutorial.

 #The Document Object Model (DOM)

 The Document Object Model (DOM) is a programming interface for HTML documents.
 Meaning, it provides a way to use code (JavaScript, for example) to access and modify the structure, style, and content of an HTML page.